Kirstin813/L4-Individual-Project/plan.md

     * Weekly meeting with the supervisor
 * **Week 18**
     * Apply changes to line tracking
-    * Conduct research into fully self driving
+    * Conduct research into fully self-driving
     * Continue with dissertation writing
-    * Start to think of ways to evaulate this project
+    * Start to think of ways to evaluate this project
 * **Week 19**
+    * Record more demos
+    * Revert back to using black tape for line tracking
+    * Find a few pre-trained models
+    * Weekly meeting with the supervisor
 * **Week 20**
+    * Choose a pre-trained model to work with
+    * Working on re-designing web pages
+    * Continue with dissertation writing
+    * Weekly meeting with the supervisor
 * **Week 21**
+    * Continue with implementation for the final stage
+    * Continue with dissertation writing
+    * Update timelogs and plan files
+    * Weekly meeting with the supervisor
 * **Week 22**
 * **Week 23 [TERM ENDS]**
 * **Week 24** Dissertation submission deadline and presentations.